 Posting a soup recipe.
 In August.
 Do you think I’m crazy?
 Understandably so.
 But these glowing green bowls were too good to keep from you.

 This bright green broccoli potato soup needed several tests before I was proud of it, as well as approved by my main taste tester, Brian.
 I made my way to ALDI to check out their expanded product lines, and was happy to see the organic cheese selections, and organic frozen vegetables that I like to have on hand.
 Because you can do so much with them!
-I use frozen spinach in almost all of my smoothies, casseroles, and I’ve been experimenting with how to roast frozen broccoli/cauliflower – more on that in another post.
+I use frozen spinach in almost all of my smoothies, casseroles, and I’ve been experimenting with how to roast frozen broccoli/cauliflower, which I did here.
 Do you shop at ALDI?
 I find it’s a great way for me to save money on organic items that tend to cost quite a bit more at other stores.
 Some of my favorites are nut butters, coconut oil, and gluten-free crackers.
 I also love that they don’t use plastic bags, or any bags for that matter, and you bring your own reusable.

 What you might not assume from the looks of the vibrant green is the cheese component!
 Mozzarella naturally adds salt and a bit of creaminess that might remind you of the not-so-healthy broccoli cheddar soups that are often served.
 But don’t skip out on the butter.
 It’s essential to its goodness, trust me.